 January is an off tourist season in Italy, mainly because of the fact winters can be cold, even damp in some parts of the country.
 However, the weather isn’t bitingly unbearable, like in many parts of Europe or North America.
 January 29 30 and 31 are known as the “giorni della merla“ (days of the crow/blackbird) and are supposed to be the coldest of the year.
 Anybody really desperate for swimming somewhere in Italy during the month of January should look into Italian Hot Springs resorts.

 Northern Italy is definitely the coldest part in the country because of its proximity to the Alps.
 In Milan and other cities in northern Italy, average temperature would remain between -4 degrees Celsius to 7 degree celsius (25 to 44 degree Farenheit).
 Keep in mind, however, that the closer you get to the mountains, the colder it gets.
-In January snow falls are very frequent.
+There are many snowfalls during this time of year.

 In Central Italy, including Rome, the temperature remains approximately between 7 to 13 degrees Celsius (39 to 55 degree Farenheit) throughout the month.
-In January, precipitation is frequent, but snow is rare (In Rome it snows only once every few years).
+Precipitation is frequent, but snow is rare (In Rome it snows only once every few years).

 In Southern Italy and Sicily, winters are quite mild with temperature remaining between 11 to 15 degrees Celsius (51 to 59 degrees Farenheit).
 Precipitation is frequent, but not as much as in the North.
 Snow is very rare.